Smay444/TenmoMachine/README.md

 | `user_id`       | Foreign key to the `tenmo_user` table; identifies user who owns account |
 | `balance`       | The amount of TE bucks currently in the account                    |

+How To Run:
+1. Start server side application
+2. Then run the client side
+3. Register for an account
+4. Login to the account
+5. Send or Request Tenmo Bucks.